-Proposed Findings of Fact & Conclusions of Law: Upon conclusion of trial to the Court, counsel shall file their Proposed Findings of Fact and Conclusions of Law that counsel believe the Court should make.
+Proposed Findings of Fact & Conclusions of Law: Within 14 days of the conclusion of trial to the Court, counsel shall file their Proposed Findings of Fact and Conclusions of Law.

 IX.
 JURY TRIAL

 Do the parties anticipate the need for trial briefs on particular legal issues?
 If so, please state the particular legal issues.